 How swearing achieves its pain reducing effects is still unclear, but the researchers postulate that the brain circuitry which is responsible for our emotions is involved.
-Previous studies have shown that unlike regular everyday language, which relies on the outer few millimeters in the left hemisphere of our brain, expletives excite the evolutionarily structures buried deep inside the brain’s right half.
+Previous studies have shown that unlike regular everyday language, which relies on the outer few millimeters in the left hemisphere of our brain, expletives excite the evolutionary structures buried deep inside the brain’s right half.

 One such structure is the amygdala, a group of neurons that triggers a fight-or-flight response which is partially responsible for allowing us to become less sensitive to pain and raising our heart rate.
 In the study, researchers say those group of neurons were indeed activated.

 Their research is also backed by other experts in the field.
 Psychologist Steven Pinker, of Harvard University, compared the situation with what happens in the brain of a cat that somebody accidentally sat on.
 “I suspect that swearing taps into a defensive reflex in which an animal that is suddenly injured or confined, erupts in a furious struggle accompanied by an angry vocalization, to startle and intimidate an attacker” he says.

 The dulling of the pain didn’t work for the subjects who had a tendency to catastrophize their pain, however.
 For instance, those who were convinced that it would be the worst pain they would ever experience found little or no relief from swearing during the test.